jenhausu/3rd-Party-Library-for-iOS/README.md

 * [TouchVisualizer](https://github.com/morizotter/TouchVisualizer) : Lightweight touch visualization library in Swift.
 A single line of code and visualize your touches!
 * [SloppySwiper](https://github.com/fastred/SloppySwiper) : UINavigationController delegate that allows swipe back gesture to be started from anywhere on the screen (not just from the edge).
 * [FDFullscreenPopGesture](https://github.com/forkingdog/FDFullscreenPopGesture) : A UINavigationController's category to enable fullscreen pop gesture with iOS7+ system style.
+* [PSPushPopPressView](https://github.com/steipete/PSPushPopPressView) : Zoom, Rotate, Drag – everything at the same time.
+A view-container for direct manipulation, inspired by Our Choice from Push Pop Press.

 # development
 ## Debug